Listen to Les McKeown read this blog post:

 …and before you know it, we’re building castles in the sky.

-Don’t do it.
-Task ‘somebody’ (yes, the same ‘somebody who…’) with doing some actual research into the reality behind the opportunity on their own time.
-Get it off the meeting agenda and into somebody’s schedule – see if it will survive objective research. (‘Great ideas‘ have weird gills that allow them to live indefinitely in meeting agendas, but only a sub-set of the species – ‘truly great ideas’ – can live on the land that is the pressure of one person’s schedule.)
+'Great ideas' have weird gills that allow them to live indefinitely in meeting agendas, but only a sub-set of the species – 'truly great ideas' – can live on the land that is the pressure of one person’s schedule.

 2. Confusing anecdote with data

-3. Polluting the meeting to get out of the room
+3. Any decision made just to get out of the room

 Oh, last 20 minutes, how great decisions loathe thee…